DuderCoding/BankingApp/src/bankAccountBasic/README.md

-// This is old banking app, refer to other banking app for a later version
+// This is an old banking app project, refer to other banking app for a later version